VoliJS/NestedReact/docs/02_Handling_The_Complex_State/02_State_and_Props_Type_Annotations.md

         time : Date,
         num : 0, // same as Number or Number.value( 0 )
         str : '', // same as String or String.value( '' )
-        bool : false // same as Boolean or Boolean.value( false )
+        bool : false, // same as Boolean or Boolean.value( false )
         any : null // same as Nested.value( null ).
 Untyped attribute.
     }
 }